tnino/Linux/README.md

 Enable the virtual host with:
 	sudo a2ensite FlaskApp

-Create the .wsgi File under:
+**Create the .wsgi File under:

 	/var/www/FlaskApp:
 	cd /var/www/FlaskApp
 	sudo nano flaskapp.wsgi

-You will need to copy and paste the following lies of code to the file to the flaskapp.wsgi file:
+You will need to copy and paste the following lines of code to the file to the flaskapp.wsgi file:

 	#!/usr/bin/python
 	import sys